 Investments in the Sky: 20 Billion Rubles Invested in Civilian Drones in Russia

-Import Substitution Continues: Production of Drone Engines to be Established in Krasnoyarsk
+Import Substitution Continues: Production of Engines for Drones Will Be Established in Krasnoyarsk